denten-books/plain-text/4-screen.md

 argument about engineering designs gained a metaphysical significance.

-Telegraph systems based on direct current design converted electrical current flow into dashes, and the absence of current into dots [@welk_neutral_2000].[^ln3-ndc] Systems based on alternating current designs converted Morse code (and other encoding systems) into pulses of alternating positive and negative current, where positive current could stand for "dashes" and negative for "dots."
+Telegraph systems based on direct current design converted electrical current flow into dashes, and the absence of current into dots.[^ln3-ndc] Systems based on alternating current designs converted Morse code (and other encoding systems) into pulses of alternating positive and negative current, where positive current could stand for "dashes" and negative for "dots."
 Direct current designs preferred the use of the "saw tooth" or "square" periodic waveforms to represent binary states.
 The signal was either "on" or "off" with nothing in between.
 By contrast, literature on alternating current designs often argued for the use of the more round, sinusoidal signal, which covered a more "organic" range of amplitudes.
 The sinusoidal wave could be modulated into a multitude of states [@crehore_practical_1900; @hausmann_telegraph_1915, 374].
 Instead of being just "on" or "off" it offered measurable points of current intensity along the curve of the sine wave.
 Consequently, alternating current designs tended towards the transmission of continuous quantities like images and cursive handwriting.
 The sinusoidal curve itself resembled natural, organic shapes, like handwriting.
 The alternating current suggested a visual analogy between the thing being transmitted (picture or text) and electric signal.

 The Pollak-Virag telegraph that Bernhard Siegert mentions briefly in his seminal essay on German media theory was one such device.[^ln3-virag] The